 If you are interested in enjoying a boat ride or cruise on the Vltava river, you can do that from the Old Town area.
 A unique concept, called “botels” exists here, where boats with standard hotel facilities like wifi, toilet, bed, etc are available to rent.
 River cruises in the evening are very popular as well.
 You can see the city of Prague shine in all of its glory in the evening.

 Don’t leave the Old Town without experiencing the beauty of Prague’s glory at night.
 This will be your treasured moment, for ever.

 Prague Travel Itinerary – Day 2

 The next morning, we woke up at Hotel International.
 Hotel International is the largest Socialist realism living building in Prague.
 This historic building has witnessed many Communists meetings and leaders in action.
 We enjoyed our stay at the hotel, the rooms were spacious, it provided us with free breakfast (Czech delicacies) and the location was great.
 Supermarkets, restaurants and bus stations were located very close to the Hotel International.
-Consider your hotel booking at Hotel International here
+Consider your hotel booking for Prague at Hotel International

 Your Day 2 of Prague itinerary will transport to a fairy-tale land.
 Lets head to the Prague Castle.
 Can you believe that the Prague Castle is the world’s oldest castle which is also a living castle?
 The Czech President actually resides here.

 The day of our visit, the President was at his residence.
 And no, I didn’t get to meet him.
 But I did have a fabulous time at the Prague Castle District.
 The Prague castle has a very intriguing past.
 Stories of traitors being thrown out of the castle windows (the word “defenestration” originated after this incident), jewel crowns stolen, church named after dancing saints and the list goes on.